Hobart the Capital of

 car park.
 Picnic facilities nearby.

-inside Freycinet National Park.
-This walk in the Freycinet
+Park.
+This walk in the Freycinet National Park follows

-National Park follows on from the walk to the Wineglass
+on from the walk to the Wineglass Bay lookout.
+Grade

-Bay lookout.
-Grade - Difficult.
-Steep uphill climb over
+- Difficult.
+Steep uphill climb over 1.3km with over

 Cape